Chart Color Schemes

 The labour market in Winter Valley demonstrates typical performance when compared to similar areas across Australia

-The area's employment growth over the past year was estimated at 5.8%, based on AreaSearch aggregation of statistical area data.
-There are 2,255 residents currently employed.
-The dominant employment sectors among residents include health care & social assistance, retail trade, and construction.
-The area has a particular specialization in health care & social assistance, with an employment share of 1.2 times the regional level.
+The employment growth over the past year was estimated at 2.1%.
+The area's workforce participation rate is higher than standard, at 76.6%, compared to Rest of Vic.'s 57.4%.
+The dominant employment sectors among residents are health care & social assistance, retail trade, and construction.
+Notably, health care & social assistance has a particularly high representation, with an employment share 1.2 times the regional level.

 Conversely, agriculture, forestry & fishing shows lower representation at 0.9% versus the regional average of 7.5%.
-Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
-Over the 12 months to June 2025, employment increased by 5.8% while labour force increased by 6.1%, causing the unemployment rate to rise by 0.2 percentage points.
-In contrast, Rest of Vic. experienced an employment decline of 0.9% and a labour force decline of 0.4%, with a 0.4 percentage point rise in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest potential future demand within Winter Valley.
-These projections estimate that national employment should increase by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Winter Valley's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Employment opportunities locally may be limited, as indicated by the count of Census working population vs resident population.
+Over the 12 months to September 2025, employment increased by 2.1%, while labour force increased by 2.2%, keeping the unemployment rate relatively stable.
+In contrast, Rest of Vic. experienced an employment decline of 0.7% and a labour force decline of 0.6%.
+State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Winter Valley's employment should increase by 6.6% over five years and 13.8% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment